Reduce redundant tasks

 What is legal case management software?

-Case management software is a digital tool that law firms use to manage their legal cases and clients and keep cases organized.
-Everything, from time tracking, to document drafting, to billing, takes place inside your case management software.
+Our software is a digital tool that law firms use to manage their legal cases and clients and keep cases organized.
+Everything, from time tracking, to document management, to billing, takes place inside your software suite.
+Therefore, this allows for a more streamlined workflow and a smoother billing process, while allowing you to focus on tasks that are important to the cases you are working on.

 What does legal case management software do?